nhisamoto/phresh-n-clean/README.md

 # Phresh 'n Clean
    Wipe your hard drive clean and install your apps quickly.

-   The [**Preparation**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#preparation) section will prevent you from losing important files, documents, and application keys upon reinstallation.
+   The [**Preparation**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#preparation) section will prevent you from losing important files, documents, and registration keys upon reinstallation.

    The [**Wipe + Reinstall**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#wipe--reinstall) section will walk you through installing a phresh copy of OSX.

    The [**Set Up**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#set-up) section will walk you through getting your phresh machine up and running as quickly as possible.

-   The [**Application Installation**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#application-installation) section will walk you through installing your applications
+   The [**Application Installation**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#application-installation) section will walk you through installing your applications.

    The [**Tasty Treats**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#tasty-treats) section will tell you some of our Liferay team members' top picks for applications and extensions.